AJ-HH/dancerush/README.md

 Show all the songs in a list within the cards and only access the server when the data is no longer available.

 ### 2.3 Search bar and options
-- Search by character (string matching)
+- Search by character (string matching + aliases)
-- Search by difficulty (normal:3)
+- Search by difficulty (sliding scale)
-- Search by difficulty (easy:5)
+- Search by difficulty (sliding scale)
-- Search by artist (artist:zekk)
+- Search by artist (Separate search bar + aliases)
-- Search by category (category:edm)
+- Search by category (multiple choice boxes)
-- Search by bpm? (bpm:>120)
+- Search by bpm (sliding scale)
-- Search by locked (locked:yes)
+- Search by locked (Simple checkbox)
 Refer to taiko web implementation for ideas

-### 2.4 Song modal
+--- ### 2.4 Song modal ---

-If a user clicks on a song, it will bring up a modal with the details + an embedded video showing the chart
+--- If a user clicks on a song, it will bring up a modal with the details + an embedded video showing the chart ---

 ## 3. Extra stuff

-### 3.1 Update the list
+### 3.1 Update the list (Done for now)

 Some songs have been:
 Removed

 Added
-- Make That Body
-- Warpstep
-- Touch My Body

-### 3.2 Song jacket
+--- ### 3.2 Song jacket ---

-Get the list of the song jackets and add them to the cards
+--- Get the list of the song jackets and add them to the cards ---

-### 3.3 Aesthetic details
+--- ### 3.3 Aesthetic details ---

-Blue #0ca0f6
+--- Blue #0ca0f6 ---
-Pink-purple #c677e2
+--- Pink-purple #c677e2 ---

 ### 3.4 Explanation on How to Use